 If you do not want to save the training model (for example, during testing), set savemodel to false.

-You cannot set savemodel to true unless you have configured the ClassifierFile and LabelFile parameters for your Passage Extractor system.
+NOTE: You can save classifiers (by setting savemodel to true) only if you set the ClassifierFile and LabelFile configuration parameters in your Passage Extractor system configuration.
+See Configure the Passage Extractor System, on page 84.